In Thailand, everywhere you go there are a million opportunities to consume.

 But they don’t, so what you end up with is a shouting match.

 The dude outside of this tailor shop tells you that he’ll make you some nice pants.
 The one at the next shop says that you’ve got a nice figure and he can make a nice fitted shirt for you.
-The third escalates things further by telling you he loves you and you should buy a suit (all of these actually happened, by the way).
+The third escalates things further by telling you he loves you and you should buy a suit (all of these actually happened to me, by the way).

 To quote Dan from Uncornered Market in a recent discussion we had on the topic, “I can’t figure out where the margin is.”